 Business Glossaries help define terminology across business units.
 They offer clear definitions across the entire enterprise with the goal of keeping terms consistent and helping everyone stay on the same page.

 A quality Business Glossary is an important part of collaboration, particularly in larger businesses that span numerous departments.
 You’d be surprised at how differently each different business unit defines data elements relevant to their own operations, even in related departments (such as sales and marketing).
-As organizations define the logical meaning of data elements and can create their own calculated columns, there is a lot of room for inconsistency.
+As self-service users define the logical meaning of data elements and can create their own calculated columns, there is a lot of room for inconsistency.